Site logo

 ((Return – Investment)/ Investment) x 100 = Content marketing ROI

-1) Lead quality
+1) Lead Quality

 You can set up a goal in Google Analytics to measure the quality of your leads.